Emily sat cross-legged on

 "Excellent," said Odysseus, stepping into the room.
-It was a fair size, and was equipped with a bed, some cupboards, and a desk which was piled high with boxes.
-It seemed that in the absence of a fifth crew member, this room had been repurposed as additional storage space.
-The far wall, opposite the door, sloped to the right ever so slightly to match the shape of the ship's exterior, but there was still plenty of room.
+It was a fair size, and was equipped with a bed, some cupboards, and a desk piled high with boxes.
+In the absence of a fifth crew member, the room was being used as additional storage space.
+The far wall, opposite the door, sloped to the right ever so slightly to match the shape of the ship's exterior, but there was still plenty of space.
 Odysseus slowly nodded to himself.
 "Yes, this'll do nicely."

 "You mean you four weren't always together?"

-"No, it was just me and Emily to start off with.
+"No, me and Emily are the original cast.
 Dorian saved both our lives pretty early on.
-Then Red won us in a card game."
+Then Redacted won us in a card game."

 Odysseus blinked.
 "Wait, wha-"

-An alarm blasted from speakers in the ceiling as the Treehouse was flooded with red light.
+An alarm blasted from speakers in the ceiling and the Treehouse was flooded with red light.

 Gwen rolled her eyes.
-"Ladies and gentlemen: the world's most dramatic ringtone."
+"Fuck's sake!"
 She walked a few steps along the corridor and shouted through the ship.
 "It's not a bloody call centre again is it?"

 After a short pause, the voice of Emily replied.
-"It from Laneria.
+"It's Laneria.
 Castle G.R.I.M.M."

 Odysseus followed Gwen as she stormed into the cockpit where Emily, Dorian, and Redacted had already assembled.
 She stabbed a small button on the ship's console and the curved window in front of them crackled with static as it went from being transparent glass to an opaque viewscreen.

-The alarm stopped blaring and the static cleared to reveal a woman's smiling face.
-Her long silver hair and flowing violet dress gave her an air of elegance and wisdom.
+The alarm cut out and the static cleared to reveal a woman's smiling face.
+She had long silver hair and a flowing violet dress.
 Leaning on her throne was a silver staff covered in ornate gemstones.
-"Ah, there you are.
-How is my old apprentice?"
+"Finally.
+How are you today?"